BST Insert

 Now let's imagine adding new keys to our tree.

-Imagine we are going to insert the key 47.
+Suppose we want to insert the key 47.
 Where should it go?

 INSERT Pseudocode

-Let's make some pseudocode to make it precise!
+Let's write some pseudocode to make it precise!

 Trees have a naturally recursive structure—trees are made of trees.
 So it makes sense to write insert recursively!